thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   demonstrate time shifts.
 Amplitudes are kept consistent at each frequency, but the excitation amplitude is adjusted with frequency so sufficient signal-to-noise ratio is obtained without saturation and non-linear propagation.
-The dramatic effect of non-linear attenuation on the signal shape can be seen in d).
+The dramatic effect of frequency-dependent attenuation on the signal shape can be seen in d).

 .. image:: images/spectrogram_fig.png